samanngh/Project4-EhsanNaghavi/Report.md

   mpicxx -fopenmp -o part1-OMP part1.cpp
   ```
   2. The performance is very similar in both cases.
 However, due to some small overhead, the OpenMP case takes a bit longer.
 For instance, when N = 200, the serial case gets executed in 33 ms, while the OpenMP case with 1 thread takes 37 ms to be run.
-  3. On amd20, for threads from 1 to 128, the code got executed 10 times for each matrix sizes of 'N=20, 100, 1000'.
+  3. On amd20, for threads from 1 to 128, the code got executed 10 times for each matrix sizes of `N=20, 100, 1000`.

   4. The average value of the 10 executions has been used to plot the results.
 Also, the standard deviation is shown in the figure.
-As you can see, for 'number of OMP threads = 64', some outliers exists in the data.
+As you can see, for `number of OMP threads = 32, 64`, some outliers exists in the data.
   ![4](Figures/part1.png)